* Wounded may have been hit by police fire

 The Empire State Building is walking distance from Pennsylvania Station and Grand Central Terminal, two of New York's main transportation hubs, and the shooting took place at the end of the morning rush hour.

 "I heard the gunshots.
 It was like pop, pop, pop.
 It was definitely in a bunch," said Dahlia Anister, 33, who works at an office near the building.

 Mail courier James Bolden, 31, said he saw a "guy laying on the (sidewalk), bleeding from the neck and barely breathing."

 "Everybody was crowded around him taking pictures and video, and security guys were yelling everybody to get back, and give him space.
 He was barely breathing," Bolden said.

 One witness said she saw a woman who was shot in the foot and another woman being taken away in an ambulance.

 On Aug.
-5, a gunman killed six people and critically wounded three at a Sikh temple outside Milwaukee before police shot him dead in an attack authorities treated as an act of domestic terrorism.
+5, a gunman killed six people and critically wounded three at a Sikh temple outside Milwaukee before police shot him dead in what authorities viewed as an act of domestic terrorism.

 This was the second high-profile shooting incident in two weeks in New York's tourist-heavy Midtown Manhattan.
 On Aug.
 12, New York police shot and killed a knife-wielding suspect as he sought to evade them through Saturday-afternoon traffic and pedestrians in Times Square.